the-grid/finitedomain/README.md

 - Dropped support for the `search_defaults` option of `Solver#solve`, you can set the string to the `distribute` option of that call if you need it
 - Disallow vars from being redeclared to prevent possible bugs.
 Before a var would be clobbered if you declared the same var name twice.
 - Added `Solver#callback` which is used to read the current state and reject a search branch at an arbitrary point
+- Fixed a bug in the value list distributor where `-1` would be picked if no value in the list occurs in the domain.
+It should notice the negative number as an error and reject but instead it did not scrub the value at all.

 1.3.1:
 - (Internal) removed scale_div and scale_mul as they were unused and will be replaced by something else soon